ros101/ros101-ros101.github.io/secure/unit4/redos.md

 ### What is ReDOS and what part do ‘Evil Regex’ play?

 Algorithmic Complexity Attacks are low-bandwidth denial of services exploiting the worst case of algorithms (Crosby & Wallach, 2003).
 ReDos stands for Regex Denial of Service and is a type of attack that exploits the complexity of the algorithms of regular expressions.
 Since regex's worst case is exponential, some regex with specific inputs may require a long processing time, effectively causing a DOS.
 An Evil Regex is a regex vulnerable to this kind of attack.
-Evil regexes must contain repeating groups, and the group must also contain repetition of alternation with overlapping.
+Evil regexes must contain repeating groups, and the group must also contain repetition or alternation with overlapping.
 (Weidman, N.A. a; Weidman, N.A. b)

 ### What are the common problems associated with the use of regex?
 How can these be mitigated?